semgrep/semgrep-docs/docs/kb/semgrep-appsec-platform/missing-pr-comments.md

 GitHub relies on the Semgrep GitHub app to make comments on code.
 To receive comments on a project, ensure that you have performed the following steps:

-* You have [onboarded](/deployment/add-semgrep-to-ci) the project to Semgrep Cloud Platform.
+* You have [onboarded](/deployment/add-semgrep-to-ci) the project to Semgrep AppSec Platform.
-* You have configured your GitHub app with permissions for all repositories that are scanned by Semgrep Cloud Platform.
+* You have configured your GitHub app with permissions for all repositories that are scanned by Semgrep AppSec Platform.
 See [Enabling GitHub pull request comments](/docs/semgrep-cloud-platform/github-pr-comments) for details, or review the following examples:

 ![Semgrep GitHub app permissions: all repos](/img/gh-app-permissions-all.png) **Figure** Permissions for all repos.

 ![Semgrep GitHub app permissions - select repos](/img/gh-app-permissions-select.png) **Figure** Permissions for select repos.
-Ensure the repos you have onboarded to Semgrep Cloud Platform are included here.
+Ensure the repos you have onboarded to Semgrep AppSec Platform are included here.

 ### GitLab and Bitbucket